 No doubt you’ve heard the piece before, but take a listen to the full composition anyway – both because Bach deserves it, and because with a thorough listen, several things become evident.

-There is little tension and no moodiness present in the piece, and each phrase resolves nicely to the tonic of G – and sure enough, the piece is therefore written in G Ionian mode.
+There is little tension and no moodiness present in the piece – just like there is little tension in the major scale!
+Each phrase resolves nicely to the tonic of G – and sure enough, the piece is therefore written in G Ionian mode (a.k.a.
+G major).
 The piece sounds pleasant, predictable enough, and quite “airy”.
 Fittingly enough, “Happy Birthday” is also in Ionian mode.

 The Dorian Mode

-Start on the note D instead of C, play your way up the piano using only white keys, return to D, and you’ve got yourself a Dorian mode.
+Start on the note D instead of C, play your way up the piano using only white keys (these are still technically the same notes as the C major scale or C Ionian uses!), return to D, and you’ve got yourself a Dorian mode.
+The D Dorian scale uses all the same notes as the C major (or C Ionian), but sounds quite different from a major scale.
 What do you hear?

-Gone is the happy-go-lucky tone of the Ionian mode – it has shifted to something a little more serious.
-The Dorian mode is considered a minor mode, owing to the minor third interval between the first and third degree of the scale.
+Gone is the happy-go-lucky tone of the C Ionian mode – it has shifted to something a little more serious.
+The Dorian mode is considered a minor mode, owing to the minor third interval between the first and third scale degree (C Ionian has a major third between the first and third scale degree).

 The Phrygian Mode

-Start on E, and play all the way up the piano’s white keys until you hit E again.
+Let’s take the notes of C Ionian as our starting point again.
+This time, start on E, the third scale degree of the C Ionian, and play all the way up the piano’s white keys until you hit E again.

-This is another minor mode, with the only difference between the Phrygian and the natural minor scale being the presence of a minor second interval in Phrygian:
+This is another minor mode, with the only difference between the Phrygian mode and the natural minor scale being the presence of a minor second interval in the Phrygian mode:

 You might listen to it and be reminded of Flamenco – and rightly so!
-This scale belongs right at home in that southern Spanish art form.
+The Phrygian mode belongs right at home in that southern Spanish art form.

-However, being a minor mode with a minor third interval, it has a dark side, too.
+However, being a minor mode with a minor third interval – and being quite a close cousin of the natural minor scale – the Phrygian mode has a dark side, too.
 Notice the minor second interval – this starts the scale off on a darker note than, say, Dorian, and makes this mode perfect for conveying tension, foreboding, and doom with heavy metal guitar solos:

 The Lydian Mode

-You know the drill by now: start on your F note, play up the white keys, and finish on F, for a pattern of T-T-T-ST-T-T-ST.
+You know the drill by now: start on the F note, the fourth scale degree of the C Ionian, play up the white keys, and finish on F, for a pattern of T-T-T-ST-T-T-ST. There’s your Lydian.

 Wait, hold on… what is that floaty, mystical sound?